-From time to time, the Fund distributes amounts as determined by the Anglican Funds SA Board in accordance with Diocesan Council approved policy.
-Distributions to members are recognised in the statement of profit or loss and other comprehensive income as finance costs.
+Semi-annually, the Fund distributes amounts as determined by the Anglican Funds SA Board in accordance with Diocesan Council approved policy.
+Distributions to unitholders are recognised in the statement of profit or loss and other comprehensive income as finance costs.
 A distribution payable is recognised in the statement of financial position where the amounts remain unpaid at reporting date.